Q. When do you open in 2017?

 Q. Can friends come to visit me at the resort?

 A. Yes, your friends are welcome to visit.
 However, MN State Law requires all persons that come to a private resort be registered, regardless of the length of their visit.
-Thus, you need to notify us that your friends will visit and we ask that they come to the Office to register.
+Thus, you need to notify us that your friends will visit and they must register in the Office prior to the start of their visit.
 For short visits of 2 hours or less, there is no fee.
-Longer visits will be assessed a fee of $10 per person.
-Additional charges accrue for use of beaches, use of beach watercraft, taking showers, etc. If your guest(s) would like to stay overnight, if the accommodation can hold extra persons, the following rates apply: $30 per person, age 11 & up and $20 per child, age 10 & under.
+Longer visits will be assessed a fee of $30 per persons, age 11 & older; $20 per child, age 10 & under.
+With payment, your guest may enjoy full use of the beaches, use of beach watercraft, and more.
+If your guest(s) would like to stay overnight, and if the lodging choice can accommodate extra persons, the following rates apply: $30 per person, age 11 & older; up and $20 per child, age 10 & under.

 Q. Do you have an RV park/campground?

 Q. Can we have an outside fire at the resort?